India accuses Pakistan army of killing soldiers in ambush

 "I don't think that there will be a retaliation attack ... there's an interest on both sides to protect the ceasefire."

-The neighbors have fought three wars since becoming independent from Britain in 1947, two of them over Kashmir.
+The neighbours have fought three wars since becoming independent from Britain in 1947, two of them over Kashmir.

-Relations between the two neighbors have shown signs of improvement in the past year after souring in 2008 when Pakistan-based gunmen attacked India's financial capital of Mumbai, killing 166 people.
+Relations between the two neighbours have shown signs of improvement in the past year after souring in 2008 when Pakistan-based gunmen attacked India's financial capital of Mumbai, killing 166 people.

 (Additional reporting by Shyamantha Asokan and Anurag Kotoky in New Delhi and by Katharine Houreld and Maria Golovnina in Islamabad; Editing by John Chalmers and Andrew Roche)